 - 1.2.1 The Anti-Social Behaviour, Crime and Policing Act 2014 (the Act) repealed all other legislation and byelaws relating to dog control in public places other than the Dangerous Dogs Act 1991.
 Local Authorities looking for measures relating to dog control were advised by the Department of Environment, Food and Rural Affairs (DEFRA) to introduce Public Spaces Protection Orders (PSPOs) under the Act.
 The Council implemented a PSPO relating to the control of dogs which came into effect on 1st April 2016.
-Under the Act a PSPO runs for 3 years unless extended and/or varied in accordance with the provisions of the Act. - 1.2.2 Following a public consultation in February 2019, Council agreed to extend the PSPO for a further 3 years and apply a variation by adopting the definition of Assistance Dogs.
-This variation in wording was in response to observations raised in a submission received from the Kennel Club. - 1.2.3 This proposal is to extend the current PSPO for a further 3 years with no additional variations.
-The level of the fixed penalty notice shall remain at £75.00 to be paid within 14 days reduced to £50.00 if paid within 7 days.
+Under the Act a PSPO may have effect for no more than 3 years unless extended and/or varied in accordance with the provisions of the Act. - 1.2.2 Council agreed to extend the PSPO in 2019 and also applied a variation by adopting the definition of Assistance Dogs.
+This variation in wording was in response to observations raised in a submission received from the Kennel Club. - 1.2.3 The current PSPO expires on 1 April 2022.
+To extend it for a further 3 years, a public consultation is required.
+A report was presented to the Leisure, Environment and Community Committee at the meeting of 24 November 2021, who agreed to a public consultation to extend the PSPO, maintaining the current restrictions; that the level of the fixed penalty notice remains at £75.00 to be paid within 14 days (reduced to £50.00 if paid within 7 days); the results of the public consultation to be collated and presented to this Committee on 24 January 2022 and, in order for it to commence on 1 April 2022, to Council on 22 February 2022. - 1.2.4 The public consultation ran from 25 November 2021 to midday 24 December 2021.